easytarget/microPyEZfonts/Unicode/README.md

-# Unicode Font files
+# Unicode Fonts

-This folder contains instructions and examples for producing custom Unicode font files suitable for use with `ezFBfont` and Peter Hinches `writer` class.
+This folder contains instructions and examples for producing custom Unicode font files suitable for use with `ezFBfont`.

 There are many thousands of characters and glyphs in the Unicode character set, it is impractical to pre-prepare font files that contain usable & useful character sets, yet are small enough to fit on a micropython device.